jannikmi/extremitypathfinder/docs/3_about.rst

 Rough Procedure:
 ________________

-- **1. Preprocessing the environment:** Independently of any query start and goal points the optimized visibility graph is being computed for the static environment once with ``map.prepare()``.
+- **1. Preprocessing the environment:** Independently of any query start and goal points the optimized visibility graph is being computed for the static environment once.
 Later versions might include a faster approach to compute visibility on the fly, for use cases where the environment is changing dynamically.
 The edges of the precomputed graph between the extremities are shown in red in the following plots.
 Notice that the extremity on the right is not connected to any other extremity due to the above mentioned optimisation:

 .. figure:: _static/prepared_map_plot.png